Quire Formula Guide Permalink

 due - start

-Tip: You can add parentheses ( ) to override the original precedence.
+Tip: Use parentheses ( ) to control calculation order.
 For example, if you type something like (due - start) *2, then the due date and start date subtraction will precede the multiplication of 2.

 SUM(timeSpent, estimated)